 Clients pressure vendors to deliver research that is cheaper and faster.
 Vendors take shortcuts and cut corners.
 As a result, more research than ever is poorly done and produces information that provides little value or is just plain wrongheaded.

 The highest-paid people at research provider companies are not the researchers.

 They are people hired for their sales and client-management skills.
-This means more of your research dollars go to non-research expenses than ever before, and you get less actionable information for your money.
-Be especially wary of research firms that deliver— in the guise of objective research— results that support what they’ve ascertained are your hoped-for outcomes.
+This means more of your research dollars go to non-research expenses than ever before, and you get less for your money.
+Be especially wary of research firms that deliver (in the guise of objective research) results that support what they’ve ascertained are your hoped-for outcomes.

-These gatekeepers are most often marketers who have only a few hours of superficial training, and lack the vital in-depth knowledge and experience of behavioral scientists.
+These gatekeepers are most often people who have only a few hours of superficial training, and lack the vital in-depth knowledge and experience of behavioral scientists.
 They are particularly susceptible to the siren songs and soothing reassurances of outside contractors’ relationship-management experts.

 Gatekeepers tell you what they want you to hear rather than the facts you need to know.